peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

 **Throws:**

-* <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number, or the truncated integer is less than 0 or greater than 255.
+* <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number, or the number, once converted to an integer by discarding its fractional part, is less than 0 or greater than 255.

 ### ToByteUnchecked
     public byte ToByteUnchecked()
-Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a byte (from 0 to 255).
+Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a byte (from 0 to 255).

 **Returns:**